SQL Testing Library for Python

 • Optional/Nullable types

-• Struct/Record types (Athena/Trino only - using dataclasses or Pydantic models)
+• Struct/Record types (Athena/Trino/BigQuery - using dataclasses or Pydantic models)

 ❌ Not Yet Supported: